PdxCodeGuild/Full-Stack-Day-Class/notes/datastructures.rst

 ===== ======= ======== =======

 There is *no shame* in converting between data structures within a single problem.
-There is no perfect data structure that answers all of your questions, so
+There is no perfect data structure that answers all of your questions, so `testing`_.

 Think Dict When
 ---------------